fespinozadeveloper/lajax/README.md

 ##### Calling a controller from another one

-An Xajax controller can be instanciated anywhere in the application.
+An Lajax controller can be instanciated anywhere in the application.

 ```
 $controller = \Lajax::controller('Class');
 ```

-As a consequence, several Xajax controllers can be used to process a single request.
+Thank to this feature, several Lajax controllers can be used to process a single request.

 ```
 class A extends \Lagdo\Lajax\Controller